2017 Invest in Others Awards Winners and Finalists

-The advisors spent an average of 37 hours per month volunteering and together they help 1 million people annually.
-The companies, ranging from small advisory firms to large financial institutions, offer a variety of successful programs that creatively incentivize and encourage employees to give back, including generous matching gift programs and volunteer time off.
+This year’s winners and finalists for the Invest in Others Awards actively worked to make a difference across a spectrum of causes.
+The advisors spent an average of 37 hours per month volunteering and together helped 1 million people annually.
+The companies, ranging from small advisory firms to large financial institutions, offered a variety of successful programs that creatively incentivize and encourage employees to give back, including generous matching gift programs and volunteer time off.

 In 2013, Jody D’Agostini founded Community in Crisis following the overdose deaths of two young adults in her community.
 Both were long-time friends of her college-aged daughter, who tearfully asked her mother, “how many more have to die before someone will do something?”
 This moment served as Jody’s call to arms — she knew she had to take action against the heroin/opiate epidemic that was killing record numbers of 18-30 year olds, both in New Jersey and more broadly across the United States.